FK Kom

-FK Kom is a Montenegrin football club based in Zlatica, a suburb of Podgorica.
-Founded in 1958, they currently compete in the Montenegrin Second League.
+FK Kom is a Montenegrin professional football club based in Zlatica, a suburb of Podgorica.
+Founded in 1958, the club competes in the Montenegrin Second League.

 The team is known as a first youth club of famous Montenegrin player Predrag Mijatović.

 History

 Period: 1958–2000

 FK Kom was founded in 1958 in Podgorica suburb Zlatica, named after Kom Kučki, the top of Komovi mountain.
 At the same time, the name was an acronym of the words Komunistička omladina Mosora (Communist Youth of Mosor).

 During their first seasons, Kom played at the lowest-tier rank in SFR Yugoslavia - Fourth League - Central region.
 First success came at the 1969–70 season, when the team won the title of fourth league champion and gained first promotion to the Montenegrin Republic League.
 After two seasons in the Republic league (third-tier competition), Kom was relegated to lower rank.
 After 17 consecutive seasons in the Fourth League, FK Kom became a member of the Republic League again in the 1989–90 season.
 Only two years later, FK Kom won the title of the Montenegrin Republic League champion (1991–92), but didn't succeed to gain a promotion to the Yugoslav Second League, after the playoffs defeat against Jedinstvo Bijelo Polje.

 At that time, FK Kom played few successful seasons in the Montenegrin Republic Cup, which gained them participation in national Yugoslav Cup competition.
-Best result FK Kom made in the 1992-93 Yugoslav Cup, with eliminating Borac Čačak (2-1) in the First round, but were defeated against Zemun (0-1; 0–5) in the Round of 16.
-In the 1996-97 Yugoslav Cup, FK Kom hosted famous Belgrade-side and former European champion Crvena Zvezda (0-4), in front of 3,000 spectators at Stadion Zlatica.
+Best result FK Kom made in the 1992-93 Yugoslav Cup, with eliminating Borac Čačak (2–1) in the First round, but were defeated against Zemun (0–1; 0–5) in the Round of 16.
+In the 1996-97 Yugoslav Cup, FK Kom hosted famous Belgrade-side and former European champion Crvena Zvezda (0–4), in front of 3,000 spectators at Stadion Zlatica.